xames3/smart/docs/source/learning-out-loud/ml-explained/index.rst

     :github: https://github.com/xames3
     :linkedin: https://linkedin.com/in/xames3
     :timestamp: May 04, 2025

+.. rst-class:: lead

+   This isn't a crash course.
+There's no "ultimate guide" here, no promise to make you an expert over a weekend

 This corner of the internet is the place where I attempt to teach Machine Learning the way I wish I'd first encountered it... slowly, clearly, and with